mkfelser/dbus-fronius/README.md

 The Venus OS gui application contains several pages to change the behaviour of this application, especially settings on how to detect the inverters on the LAN.

-In order to build the application, you need a linux system, a recent version of QT creator, the Venus OS SDK and a not publicly available library called velib.
+In order to build the application, you need a Linux system, a recent version of QT creator, the Venus OS SDK and a not publicly available library called velib.